dam-cav/img-to-pgs-sup/README.md

 PGS SUP subtitle generator (Image sequences)

 It generates subtitles starting from a series of white-background black-content images (`png/jpg` format)

+A real case where it can be useful is when extracting images of hardsub subtitles using [VideoSubFinder](https://sourceforge.net/projects/videosubfinder/): these images often contain text easily recognizable by a human but not always correctly identified by Tesseract.
+In this case, it can be helpful to reduce the space occupied by the sequence of images while still making them usable in a video by converting them into a PGS subtitle file

 Each image must have the name in the format `HH_mm_ss_SSS__HH_mm_ss_SSS_XXXXX.extension`, where: